 4. Be A Mentor To Others

-I have had great experiences having a mentor help me in my career and mentor to others.
-Sharing what I know with others as a mentor or a teacher has been very fulfilling and rewarding.
+I have had great experiences having a mentor help me in my career and mentor others.
+Paying it forward, I share what I know with others as a mentor or a teacher.
+This experience is very fulfilling and rewarding.
 I served as a mentor in a professional setting throughout my career.
 In that capacity, I enjoyed overseeing the professional development of many junior associates who worked with me or were part of my group.

 5. Keep Your Brain Healthy